 Courses + Requirements

-Students must hold a Master of Science in Nursing degree to enroll in either the Certificate of Graduate Study in Nursing Education or Nursing Management.
+Students must hold a Master of Science in Nursing degree to enroll in the Graduate Certificates in Nursing Education or Nursing Management.
 Both certificate programs require the completion of 15 credits.
 Students attend flexible classes in a modified accelerated format while continuing to work.

 Students would take a minimum of 3 three-credit courses and 1 six-credit practicum at Emmanuel College.
 The course offerings for nursing education and nursing management certificates are as follows: